checkmyhttps/checkmyhttps/server-php/README.md

 The cache is enabled by default, but you can turn it off by setting the variable `$use_cache` to false in `api.php`.

+6. Create the RSA private key (PEM format) to sign the server's answers: `openssl genrsa -out private_key 3072`.
+7. Create the associated public key for the clients to check the server's signature: `openssl rsa -in private_key -pubout -out public_key`.
+8. Store your private key **outside the web server folder**, and put the public key accessible from the web at `download/public_key`.
+9. Edit `api.php` with the right path to your private key.

 ### Installation

 1. Copy the content of the `www` folder to your webroot.